Petone: Hikoikoi Reserve

 The reserve is a park and walkway at the mouth of the Hutt River.
 It features a disc-golf course.
 The reserve was the site of Ngati Awa's Hikoikoi Pa.

 Petone Wharf

 One remnant of Petone's industrial history is the Petone Wharf.
 The original wharf was built to allow the Gear Meat Works to move its products quickly to Wellington for export.
-That wharf was demolished and the current wharf built slightly further north along the shore in 1907.
-The wharf was popular with walkers and people fishing, but was closed to the public in January 2021 after suffering earthquake damage in the 2016 Kaikoura earthquake and two smaller subsequent earthquakes.
+That wharf was demolished and the current wharf built slightly further north along the shore in 1908-1909.
+The wharf was popular with walkers and people fishing, but was closed to the public in January 2021 after suffering earthquake damage in the 2016 Kaikōura earthquake and two smaller subsequent earthquakes.
 In May 2021 Hutt City Council voted to repair the wharf but as of May 2022 was still considering the best course of action.
+In November 2023 Hutt City Council announced that it would be demolishing the wharf.
+As of August 2025 the wharf is still standing but closed off.

 Petone Rotary Fair

 The Petone Rotary Fair is a notable local event, held annually since 1992, that draws people from all over the greater Wellington region to Jackson Street, Petone's main thoroughfare, which is closed off to traffic for the event.

 The purpose of the fair is not only to raise the profile of Petone and provide an enjoyable day out, but to raise money for charity.
 The fair consists of various stalls selling products such as plants, artwork, jewellery, CDs & DVDs, cosmetics, food and drink, etc., and there are musicians, carnival rides, and displays from various organisations such as the New Zealand Fire Service.